Best & Worst Disney Parks in the World

 However, as a whole DHS is easily Walt Disney World’s most frustrating park.
 The top-heavy lineup coupled with a surplus of shows makes crowds and wait times unbearable at times.
 This park could really use another dark ride or two, or even a couple of flat rides to round out the ride roster.
 There really aren’t many family-friendly rides, just shows.

-It was an up and down year for Disney’s Hollywood Studios, with the Villains Unfairly Ever After and Little Mermaid – A Musical Adventure stage shows opening.
+Last year was an up and down one for Disney’s Hollywood Studios, with the Villains Unfairly Ever After and Little Mermaid – A Musical Adventure stage shows opening.
 Both are good additions.
 Shortly after those debuted, Muppets Courtyard and MuppetVision 3D closed to commence construction on Monstropolis, which should be a blockbuster addition in 2028.

 6. Hong Kong Disneyland